Avoid the Dangers of Phishing

 How to spot a phishing email.

-While phishing emails often differ, they almost always look legitimate and always ask you for something confidential.
+While phishing emails often differ, they almost always look legitimate

 Examples of email subjects: